Educational programs and activities that increase knowledge of the world’s polar regions.

-In 2011, Polar Horizons was asked to prepare a second photo exhibit to introduce southerners to the wildlife of the Arctic.
-In collaboration with nature photographer Robert Gravel, the exhibit Arctic Wildlife Encounters’ premiere was held in Montreal in January 2012.
+In 2011, Polar Horizons was asked to prepare a second photo exhibition to introduce southerners to the wildlife of the Arctic.
+In collaboration with nature photographer Robert Gravel, the exhibition Arctic Wildlife Encounters’ premiere was held in Montreal in January 2012.

-Both exhibits have an educational dimension as photos are accompanied by detailed captions providing information such as where and in which context the photo was taken, the wildlife’s habitat or life cycle, etc. These captions are a much-appreciated feature of Polar Horizons’ exhibits.
+Both exhibitions have an educational dimension as photos are accompanied by detailed captions providing information such as where and in which context the photo was taken, the wildlife’s habitat or life cycle, etc. These captions are a much-appreciated feature of Polar Horizons’ exhibitions.

 Somerset Island: White Ghost Country